Jahan08/Docking-MD_Simulation-for-structure-based-drug-design/README.md

 Structure-based drug design (SBDD) is the design and optimisation of a hit or lead compound using structural information of target protein obtained from either X-ray crystallography, cryo-EM or NMR

 Here we are going to use open source software to do all the works.
-These following works can be done using commercial softwares i.e. Schrodinger suites (Maestro)
+Which can be done using commercial softwares i.e. Schrodinger suites (Maestro)

 # Good CADD starts with good science.
 Have a good understanding about the following: #####